lab596/civiform/Server-config-vars.md

 ## Accessing config variables

-Enviroment variable overrides for config variables should be registered in [`env-var-docs.json`](https://github.com/civiform/civiform/blob/main/server/conf/env-var-docs.json).
+Environment variable overrides for config variables should be registered in [`env-var-docs.json`](https://github.com/civiform/civiform/blob/main/server/conf/env-var-docs.json).
 The registered name (in [screaming snake case](https://en.wiktionary.org/wiki/screaming_snake_case)) should be the environment variable used in the `conf` file.
-When new variables are added, we programatically update the generated [SettingsManifest](https://github.com/civiform/civiform/blob/main/server/app/services/settings/SettingsManifest.java) class that provides accessor methods.
+When new variables are added, we programmatically update the generated [SettingsManifest](https://github.com/civiform/civiform/blob/main/server/app/services/settings/SettingsManifest.java) class that provides accessor methods.
 Developers should consume all config variables through this class.
 Some existing code may interact directly with the `com.typesafe.config.Config` class, but the `SettingsManifest` should be used for new code.

 The variables in `env-var-docs.json` are also used to generate Markdown documentation and to populate the administrator Settings panel in the CiviForm UI.